KevinMarquette/kevinmarquette.github.io/_posts/2017-03-17-Powershell-Gherkin-specification-validation.md

 ## Invoke-Gherkin

-Now we need to execute `Invoke-Ghrekin` just like we would Pester.
+Now we need to execute `Invoke-Gherkin` like we would `Invoke-Pester`.
 Here is the output from our sample.

 ![Gherkin feature only](/img/gherkin-firstrun.png)